 Paid Leave

-- Employees are entitled to 15 working days of paid vacation per year after completing 12 months of continuous employment.
+In Chile, employees are entitled to 15 working days of paid vacation annually after completing 12 months of continuous employment.
+Additionally, the country observes 15 public holidays each year, which must be provided as paid days off.

 Maternity and Paternity Leave

-- Female employees are entitled to 18 weeks of paid maternity leave, with six weeks taken before delivery and 12 weeks after.
+Female employees are entitled For 18 weeks of paid maternity leave, with six weeks taken before delivery and 12 weeks after.
+Fathers are granted five days of paid paternity leave, which can be taken consecutively or within the first month after the child’s birth.

 Severance Pay